Salesforce is using AI to democratize SQL so anyone can query databases in natural language

 You can imagine how machine translation problems can quickly become massively complex with large vocabularies.
 The more you can limit the number of possible translations for each missing word, the simpler your problem becomes.
 To this avail, Salesforce opted to limit its vocabulary to words used in database labels, the words in the question being asked and the words typically used in SQL queries.

 The idea of democratizing SQL isn’t new.
-Startups like ClearGraph, which was recently acquired by Tableau, have made it their business to open up data with english rather than SQL.
+Startups like ClearGraph, which was recently acquired by Tableau, have made it their business to open up data with English rather than SQL.

 “Some models perform execution on a database itself,” added Zhong.
 “But there’s potential privacy concerns if you’re asking a question about Social Security numbers.”

-Outside of the paper itself, Salesforce’s biggest contribution here comes in the form of the WikiSQL dataset it constructed to aid in building its model.
+Outside of the paper itself, Salesforce’s biggest contribution here comes in the form of the WikiSQL data set it constructed to aid in building its model.
 First HTML tables were collected from Wikipedia.
 These tables became the basis for randomly generated SQL queries.
 These queries were used to form questions that were then passed off to humans for paraphrasing over Amazon Mechanical Turk.
 Each paraphrasing was verified twice with additional human guidance.
-The resulting dataset is the largest such dataset in existence.Featured Image: Bloomberg / Contributor/Getty Images
+The resulting data set is the largest such data set in existence.Featured Image: Bloomberg / Contributor/Getty Images

 0